kraflab/dsda-doom/README.md

 - Smart Totals renamed to Max Totals and fixed to show kill constraint for max.
 - If there is a demo name clash and overwriting is off: use incrementing name `demo-12345.lmp`.
 - Removed the "continue from save slots set in demos" feature.
 The implementation was confusing and bugged.
+- Mouse sensitivity: multiply your pr+ value by 1.6 in order to get the same result.
+This change was done to create a 1:1 relationship between mouse input and the turning value created in the game.
+See "Fine Sensitivity" in the settings below to handle fractions.
+- Vertical mouse movement and mouse strafing carry fractional values, so you eventually move even at a very slow input speed.
+- Mouse scales show integer values and have no limits.

 ### New Settings
 - Strict Mode: disable TAS options while recording, unless using `-tas`.